MSc Criminal Investigation

 There is also an emphasis on being reflective, helping you to think about how the course is helping you with improving your professional and career development.

 How you're assessed

 Much of the course is assessed formatively, that is to say it is continuous.
 Portfolios demonstrating your development are an example.
 Other forms of assessment include written assignments, presentations and group projects.
-You will also be assessed on how you well have progressed your skills, for example, when interviewing suspects.

 If you are already a serving investigation professional, you can enhance your continuing professional development, building upon your existing experience and skills whilst providing new insights into criminal investigation.

 MSc Criminal Investigation has been mapped onto the National Occupational Standards for criminal investigation.
 On successful completion you can claim Accredited Prior Learning (APL) allowing entry into civilian roles related to criminal investigation.
 Police Officers can seek professional recognition for accredited training that maps to PIP2.